 Watch out for pedestrians and objects that may be in your way.

-Avoid hazardous areas equipment.
+Avoid hazardous areas within range of the equipment.

 Loads can fall off forklifts, making it dangerous for anyone standing beside or underneath it.
 Always keep your hands or other body parts away from the mast of the forklift when it is moving.